CMU-IDS-Fall-2022/assignment-3-yoyo/writeup.md

 We found out that this kind of interactive explorations with data from Spotify can be a very interesting way to compare artist, trends...
 However, fot this assigment, the amount of data was limited to the 5 artists we were comparing, this made us want to further develop this app to be able to add more artists.

 We discovered that although on the List of most-streamed artists on Spotify the orther of artists is 1.Drake, 2,Bad Bunny, 3.Ed Sheeran.
+In our dataset, that only takes into account the discography (no singles, or EPs) the actual order top streamed artists is 1.Ed Sheeeran 2.Drake 3.Bad Bunny.On the top 10 stramed songs, 6 are Ed Sheerans, 3 of Drake and only one is Bad Bunnies.

+For future work, it would be interesting to include EPs and singles as well as data about the dates it's album was released.
+This asigment made us wonder if once and artist is famous, is it easier to get more listeners? or are there actually certain albums that contain most of the streams?